-Grandpont Nursery school and Childcare Centre aims to ensure that all aspects of this policy promote the health and well-being of children, staff and visitors to the nursery including food and nutrition and personal care - nappy changing and sleep.
+Grandpont Nursery school and Childcare aims to ensure that all aspects of this policy promote the health and well-being of children, staff and visitors to the nursery including food and nutrition and personal care - nappy changing and sleep.

-Healthy eating - food and nutrition in the nursery
+Healthy eating - food and nutrition

 The rationale for this policy is underpinned by the following values.
-Grandpont Nursery and Childcare Centre:
+Grandpont Nursery and Childcare: